andywar65/pymba/README.md

 BIM standard blocks are recognized as real life building elements.
 By now we have only the `Wall` BIM element.
 It behaves pretty much as a box, but attributes are different: wall `type` and inside, outside, right and left `finishing`.

 Wall types are defined in the backend as `PYMba Wall Pages`, and must be children of the `Pymba Page` they are related to.
 Creating a new wall type requires Title, Intro, Image (is it a pattern?) and Color.
 You can then add as many wall layers to the wall type as you want.
-Layers require a material, a thickness (in centimeters) and a weight in kilograms per square meter.
+Layers require a material, a thickness (in centimeters) and a weight in kilograms per cubic meter.

 ### Next improvements